DenizCiger/Pugnators/README.md

  8. Accessibility and Learning Curve

-By delving into these subtopics, we'll gain a comprehensive understanding of what makes a good fighting game and the various elements that contribute to its success.
+By delving into these subtopics, we'll gain a comprehensive understanding of what makes a good platform-fighter and the various elements that contribute to its success.

 ##### Here is a wireframe diagram, showcasing a sketch for some sites in the project.